Johnnycyan/vsc-go-fstrings/README.md

 ## Known Issues

-This is an early version with basic functionality.
-Complex expressions inside curly braces may not work as expected.
+- Complex expressions inside curly braces may not work as expected
+- Type detection is based on basic pattern matching and may not work for all variable declarations

+## License

+This extension is licensed under the MIT License.